 - fields and allotments used to grow food

-- groundwater beneath your site – check if you’re in a groundwater protection zone
+- groundwater beneath your site – check the Magic map to find out if your site is in a groundwater source protection zone

 - homes, or groups of homes (such as villages or housing developments) – you can check local maps or ask your local council about these